How to Effectively Report Financials to Non-Profit Boards

 • In possession of adequate resources to satisfy its mission

 From a fiduciary perspective, NPO boards are also integral to proper financial oversight.
-Not only do they ensure there are financial controls in place to help prevent fraud, they make certain company funds are being spent in accordance with donor and funder requirements.
+Not only do they ensure there are financial controls in place to help prevent fraud, but NPO boards also ensure that company funds are being spent per donor and funder requirements.

-What information does your board need to see?
+What information does the NPO board need to see?

-While your internal staff is responsible for the day-to-day management of company funds, it’s your board’s job to review information related to those activities to help keep your organization in good financial shape.
+While internal staff is responsible for the day-to-day management of company funds, it’s the board’s job to review information related to those activities to help keep the organization in good financial shape.

-As you assemble your nonprofit board reporting throughout the year, there are 7 key pieces of information your directors will want to see:
+There are seven key pieces of information NPO board directors will want to see:

 1. Statement of financial position (aka your “balance sheet”)